 Using an A/C easy start device makes it so that smaller A/C units such as 8,000 BTU units can be run off of smaller gas or solar generators like the Bluetti or Yeti.
 It’s important to remember that this will not lower the continuous running watts of the A/C. It only helps with the initial surge.

-What Type of Batteries is Best for a Solar RV Kit?
+What Type of Batteries are Best for a Solar RV Kit?

-When it comes to using batteries and solar for RVs there are many factors to look at.
-Those factors are upfront cost, long term costs, maintenance, lifecycles, depth of charge, amp-hours and so on.
+When it comes to using batteries and solar for RVs there are many factors to consider:

 The downside to lithium-ion and LiFePo4 batteries is they do no charge well below 32 degrees Fahrenheit.
 Keeping them warm but not hot is a good idea.